SimonBlanke/Hyperactive/docs/tutorial/tutorial.md

+## How to use Hyperactive

 <details open><summary><b>Create the search space</b></summary>
 <p>

 Since v0.5.0 the search space is created by defining:
   - a function for the model
   - a parameter dictionary